brightio/penelope/README.md

   -h, --help            show this help message and exit

 Verbosity:
-  -Q, --silent          Show only errors and warnings -X, --extra-silent    Suppress all logging messages
+  -Q, --silent          Be a bit less verbose
+  -d, --debug           Show debug messages

 Logging:
   -L, --no-log          Do not create session log files